 States have limited its jurisdiction to the most serious crimes of concern to the international community.

-The jurisdiction of the ICC could be triggered in three ways: a state party may refer a situation within the ICC’s jurisdiction (e.g. Uganda, Democratic Republic of Congo, Central African Republic); the Security Council may refer a situation to the ICC (e.g. Sudan, Libya); or the Prosecutor may begin a situation on his own initiatives, but only after he receives the approval of a pre-trial chamber consisting of three judges (e.g. Côte d’Ivoire).
+The jurisdiction of the ICC could be triggered in three ways: a state party may refer to a situation within the ICC’s jurisdiction (e.g. Uganda, Democratic Republic of Congo, Central African Republic); the Security Council may refer a situation to the ICC (e.g. Sudan, Libya); or the Prosecutor may be in a situation on his own initiatives, but only after he receives the approval of a pre-trial chamber consisting of three judges (e.g. Côte d’Ivoire).

 The Relationship between the ICC and the Africa States

 There is certainly no doubt that the relationship between African states and the ICC is very important to the ICC.
 It could also be argued that without the African states, the ICC would not exist as it is today.
 African states played an essential role in negotiating the Rome Statute.
 One can only assume that the reason for this may be because more than any other states, African states understood the impact of the commission of massive crimes on their own territories.
-It is therefore not surprising that Africa, is the most represented continent among the states parties to the ICC.
-The close ties between the ICC and the African states is also evident in the ICC’s current activities.
+It is therefore not surprising that Africa is the most represented continent among the states parties to the ICC.
+The close ties between the ICC and the African states are also evident in the ICC’s current activities.

-The first three of the referrals came from African governments relating to situations on their own territories.
+The first three referrals came from African governments relating to situations on their own territories.
 Due to this tight relationship between the ICC and the African states, cooperation with the African Union (AU) is particularly important to the ICC.
 Cooperation is also important because of the critical role the AU plays on the continent.

 African states were the first to invite the ICC to their territories to assist them in dealing with their own domestic situations.
 For example, the Security Council authorized the ICC to investigate Sudan (not a State Party to the ICC), whose president Omar al-Bashir was indicted for his alleged role in committing ethnic killings in Darfur.
 The Libya referral by the Security Council, the second time that the Security Council exercised this power, created an uneasy situation between the African Union and the ICC.
-It became crystal clear that the decision whether or not to refer a situation to the ICC, as is the case with deferrals, only political consideration, rather than humanitarian considerations prevail, which in turn politicises the role of the ICC as an impartial judicial body.
+It became crystal clear that in the decision whether or not to refer a situation to the ICC, as is the case with deferrals, only political consideration, rather than humanitarian considerations prevail, which in turn politicizes the role of the ICC as an impartial judicial body.
 The fact that the ICC often deals with situations of internal conflict and political competition, has raised concerns about its impartiality.

-Uganda, which invited ICC participation, later found that as a result, it could not offer an amnesty to insurgents in order to establish peace.
+Uganda, which invited ICC participation, later found that as a result, it could not offer amnesty to insurgents in order to establish peace.
 As the ICC increasingly interfered in their affairs, some African states took the view that the ICC, in the words of Ugandan President Yoweri Museveni, is now being used by Western powers “to install leaders of their choice in Africa and eliminate the ones they do not like.”

-Many international criminal tribunals that preceded the ICC were accused of being merely institutions for victor’s justice.
+Many international criminal tribunals that preceded the ICC were accused of being merely institutions for the victor’s justice.
 This is true despite the fact that the founders of the ICC were cognizant and wished to create an independent judicial institution free of politics.

 Today, the ICC is plagued by the stigma of victor’s justice, due in part to its case selection.
 The Office of the Prosecutor failed to give the impression that it will ensure that atrocities committed by whatsoever side in a conflict are investigated and prosecuted.